SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * Having a cultural performance day where everyone chooses something cultural to perform such as a culturally relevant poem

 * Creating cross-office teams e.g.
-  * putting people from different offices into a scrum team
+  * Putting developers from the China office onto a project with Australian developers

 * A fun weekly company meeting e.g.
   * everyone meets on Friday for 30 minutes to discuss a fun question